BackofenLab/IntaRNA/doc/refactor/1-current-state.md

 - exact ensemble four-boundary storage violates the advertised practical two-dimensional memory bound;
-- seed-extension ensemble code has early-return state reuse, additive where independent partition factors must be multiplicative, noLP duplication and unsigned boundary risks;
-- windowed/global partition and tracker aggregation can count overlapping domains more than once;
+- the two proven seed-extension algebra/state defects are corrected, but the family still needs a broader recurrence and traceback oracle for overlapping bulged seeds, noLP corrections and unsigned boundary arithmetic;
+- window-mode `Zall/Eall` is now rejected, but aggregation across general multiple or overlapping input regions and tracker domains still needs an ownership/counting audit;
 - query/target range factories mutate parser-owned vectors from `const` methods, repeat decomposition and can race across pair tasks;
 - partition accumulation can overflow in release builds; debug-only warnings neither prevent nor repair the result; and
-- CLI object ownership uses raw factories and `const_cast` cleanup, making exceptional and parallel paths difficult to reason about.
+- local ViennaRNA ensemble allocations now have scoped ownership, but CLI factories still return raw objects and use `const_cast` cleanup, making exceptional and parallel paths difficult to reason about.

 ## Missing coverage

-The original suite has no direct test for exact MFE, exact seeded MFE, any ensemble predictor, seed-extension predictors, zero requested output, or partition/filter agreement.
-It also lacks:
+At the audited baseline the suite had no direct test for exact MFE, exact seeded MFE, any ensemble predictor, seed-extension predictors, zero requested output, or partition/filter agreement.
+Phase 1 now has focused evidence for zero-capacity output, one exact-versus-heuristic noLP ensemble comparison, terminal-GU partition filtering, seed-extension sum-product/reuse behavior, asymmetric target/query options, seed-free range filtering, window-partition rejection, accessibility splitting, and the span-sensitive ViennaRNA ES path.

+Coverage still lacks:

-- a brute-force small-instance partition oracle;
+- a brute-force small-instance partition oracle and direct `maxED` partition filter regression;
+- direct exact-MFE and exact-seeded-MFE regressions, plus wider bulged-seed and heuristic seed-extension oracles;
-- reuse tests for stateful predictors;
+- reuse tests for other stateful predictor families;
-- asymmetric target/query option tests;
-- multiple-region and overlapping-window aggregation tests;
+- general multiple-region and overlapping-domain aggregation tests;
 - deterministic threaded-output tests;
 - optimized/release invalid-input tests;
-- sanitizer coverage; and
+- sanitizer/leak coverage for the scoped ViennaRNA ownership change; and
 - a GCC 14 plus macOS Clang portability build.

-Phase 1 adds focused deterministic cases for the confirmed local defects.
-Phase 2 adds compiler/build coverage.
+The local seed-extension sum-product and lifecycle audit is complete; broader seed/traceback enumeration remains a phase-2 correctness gate.
+Phase 2 also adds compiler/build coverage.
 The benchmark and differential corpus introduced before phase 3 supplies executable-level output parity for every performance change.

 ## Change record

 - Created the required `refactoring` branch from `master` at `3b14bc0`.
 - Added this architecture, correctness and performance audit.
 - Established the clean 30-case / 3,859-assertion API and 17-case CLI baseline.
-- Added table-independent regressions for ownership, boundary, partition and target/query isolation defects before their fixes.
+- `0b20908` added table-independent regressions for ownership, boundary, partition and target/query isolation defects before their fixes.
+- `11ac391` and `f498659` made interaction assignment and optional-seed
+  comparison safe.
+- `8db8b0c`, `9e2a39e` and `0f901cc` corrected zero-capacity storage,
+  invalid paired-interval weight and base-pair ES semantics.
+- `302bd38` and `f9612c3` removed the noLP duplicate contribution and made ensemble accumulation honor site filters.
+- `eae6555` isolated target accessibility limits; `a129205` then corrected
+  the scientific golden oracle used by that regression.
+- `18bdac7` retained seed-free ranges under `outMinPu`, and `eefbda5`
+  rejected undefined global partition output from overlapping windows.
+- `77e01d3` retained distinct equal-energy seeds, and `b7a4ba1` excluded
+  inaccessible split positions from returned ranges.
+- `c132a61` honored the configured ViennaRNA base-pair span, and `595029f` introduced scoped ownership for the ViennaRNA ensemble resources.
+- `de135fd` exposed seed-extension algebra and reuse defects before `1ed5819` restored multiplication and `a975c4d` cleared stale partitions.
+- Established the current 31-case / 3,895-assertion API and 20-case CLI gate at
+  `a975c4d`.

 The discussion once calls the phase-1 document `refactor-changelog.md`; no such file exists and the same phase otherwise consistently requires